civilKaos82/database-drill-intro-to-sqlite-challenge/README.md

 # Working in the SQLite Shell

 ## Summary
 We're beginning to work with databases.
 Now, there are different types of databases.
-We'll be working with relational databases, but there are also different types of relational databases.
+We'll be working with relational databases.
+But, there are also different types of relational databases.
 To begin, we'll be working with [SQLite](http://en.wikipedia.org/wiki/SQLite) databases.

 Why are we starting with SQLite?
 They are relatively simple relational databases, and they are saved in a single file, which makes them easy to move around—for example, checking them into a GitHub repo.
 Also, if we're on a mac, software for interacting with SQLite databases comes installed; [downloads][sqlite downloads] are available for Windows and other systems.